sedwards93/Bank-Tech-Test/README.md

 This is my submission for the Bank tech test, completed as part of Makers Academy's tech test week.
 I chose to write the code in Ruby, using RSPEC to test drive my code.
 My code has 100% test coverage according to the SimpleCov gem.

 I started by extracting several user stories, which I used to a class diagram.
-I initially completed the exercise using only one class, but I later extracted functionality to a transaction class, which is visualised in the second class diagram below.
+I initially completed the exercise using only one class, but I later extracted functionality to a transaction class and a statement class, which is visualied in the class diagrams below.

-## Additional Amendments
-I further split the account class to extract a statement class.
-This allowed me to attain 100% test coverage without the aid of a feature test.

 ## User Stories